Andy-Python-Programmer/aero/README.md

 ways, some of them will not work for some of these modes - for example: the `--la57` option will not have any effect when you are simply checking or documenting the build.

 - `--debug` toggles off the release build flag when calling cargo.

-By default Aero is built in release mode with debug symbols that will produce both smaller and faster binaries.
+  **Summary**: If the `--debug` flag is not passed then it will build Aero in release mode
+               and debug symbols will be avaliable.
+On the other hand, if the debug flag is passed then it will be built in debug mode and debug symbols will be still avaliable.
+By default Aero is built in release mode (with debug symbols) since it generates faster and smaller binaries which are easier to test.
 - `--no-run` prevents from running the built disk image in the emulator
 - `--bios` lets you choose the firmware the emulator will use when booting Aero, currently supported values are: `legacy` and `uefi`